 One of the advantages of using a concrete bunker is that the building is designed to withstand heavy weight, or in this case the weight of over 1 million litres of water.
-On the fifth floor you will find the second largest aquarium where you can observe sharks, sea turtles, rocks, corals, anemones and lots of other marine life.
+On the 5th floor you will find the second largest aquarium where you can observe sharks, sea turtles, rocks, corals, anemones and lots of other marine life.
 It’s not just the kids who get big eyes where they admire the amazing sea life – behind the thick glass wall.
 Even someone who actually has dived on the Great Barrier Reef in Australia, can have a wonderful reunion with reef sharks, sea turtles and not least Nemo.
 In addition to the many small aquariums spread-out over-all floors, you will find the largest, the hammerhead shark tank at the very top.
 Moreover, walking along the displays knowledge it’s made easy to soak up knowledge, since everything is signposted in both German and English.

 More than just an aquarium

 Over the years, Haus des Meeres has become far more than an aquarium, as they have also invested in terrariums where you can see reptiles, insects and snakes.
 Along with the ticket you will also receive a brochure with info, as well as a map of Haus des Meeres.
-This also allows you to choose what you want to see most, in case you are running out of time or if any of the little ones are getting tired.
+Moreover, this also allows you to choose what you want to see most, in case you are running out of time or if any of the little ones are getting tired.
 Because, you can quickly spend hours watching all the exhibits, and there can be a lot of kids.
 Fortunately, there is a lift through the entire tower, which makes it a little less tiring.
 We started at the bottom and used the stairs to access all the floors.
 Hence, it was nice to sit down and just enjoy “life in the sea” in the large aquarium at the top floor, before heading over to the last stop and learn about the history of the flak tower.